HandsOnDataViz/book/docs/HandsOnDataViz.md

 decisions in the caption and source notes.
 There is no single definitive way to visualize socially-constructed data when definitions change across decades.
-But when you make choices about data, describe your thought process in the notes. <!-- TODO: End variable list -->
+But when you make choices about data, describe your thought process in the notes.

 <!-- TODO: Read and insert Margo Anderson's American Census 2nd edition 2015 here as background -->